 - .1 Engineer will provide two sets of white prints for record drawing purposes. - .2 Maintain project record drawings and record accurately deviations from Contract documents. - .3 Record changes in red.
-Mark on one set of prints and at completion of project and prior to final inspection, neatly transfer notations to second set and submit both sets to Engineer. - .4 Record following information: - .1 Depths of various elements of foundation. - .2 Horizontal and vertical location of underground utilities and appurtenances referenced to permanent surface improvement. - .3 Location of hidden and visible utilities and appurtenances referenced to visible and accessible features of structure. - .4 Field changes of dimension and detail. - .5 Changes made by Change Order or Field Order. - .5 Add at each Drawing Title Block Note: AS-RECORDED. - .6 Deliver one electronic copy and one reproducible hard copy of the Record Drawings to the Engineer not later than the Substantial Completion Date.
+Mark on one set of prints and at completion of project and prior to final inspection, neatly transfer notations to second set and submit both sets to Engineer. - .4 Record following information: - .1 Horizontal and vertical location of underground utilities and appurtenances referenced to permanent surface improvement. - .2 Location of hidden and visible utilities and appurtenances referenced to visible and accessible features of structure. - .3 Field changes of dimension and detail. - .4 Changes made by Change Order or Field Order. - .5 Add at each Drawing Title Block Note: AS-RECORDED. - .6 Deliver one electronic copy and one reproducible hard copy of the Record Drawings to the Engineer not later than the Substantial Completion Date.